 There have definitely been a few friendships in my life that have began with rakija, and I’m not mad about it.
 Rakija surpasses age, culture and language better than any “team building” or “get to know you” exercises that life coaches will tell you.

 Rakija prevents the formation of cholesterol deposits in the cardiovascular system and actively reduces the amount of cholesterol in your body, dramatically decreasing your risk of a heart attack or stroke.

 18. Rakija gets you very drunk

-Excessive consumption of rakija will result in one becoming incredibly drunk, which is the primary job of alcohol, no?
+Excessive consumption of rakija (or let’s face it – even the smallest consumption of rakija) will result in one becoming incredibly drunk, which is the primary job of alcohol, no?

-I think that anybody who has had e0xperiences with rakija can testify that it does indeed result in extreme intoxication, thus doing its job well.
+I think that anybody who has had experiences with rakija can testify that it does indeed result in extreme intoxication, thus doing its job well.

 So, there we have it.